www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [x] Clean up `no-code-editor.js`.
     * [ ] Determine location new AST nodes or pop-ups via empty placeholder spans with a dedicated css class, that are placed in advance, instead of determining the location, when the nodes or pop-ups are created.
+CURRENT
 * [ ] Closing tasks
     * [ ] Create a general no-code doc like https://splitcells.net/net/splitcells/gel/test/functionality/n-queen-problem.html
     * [ ] Link general doc from no-code editor and Gel introduction doc.